 We generate revenue from consumers by selling access to learning content hosted on our platform.
-Consumer products include certifications for single courses, professional certificates, and catalog-wide subscriptions.
-Access to single courses are generally purchased at a fixed price for a set period of time, typically six months.
-Specializations are a series of courses offered by the same educator partner, and learners are provided access to these courses on a month-to-month subscription basis.
+Consumer products include single course certifications, professional certificates, and catalog-wide subscriptions.
+Access to single courses is generally purchased at a fixed price for a set period of time, typically six months.
+Professional certificates are a series of courses offered by the same educator partner, with learners provided access on a month-to-month subscription basis.
 Coursera Plus is our catalog-wide consumer subscription product, sold in monthly or annual subscriptions.
 All Consumer learners pay in advance, and revenue is recognized ratably over the contract term once access has been granted to the learner, as learners have unlimited access to the course content during the contract term.

 Consumer learners are entitled to a full refund up to two weeks after payment is received.
-We estimate and establish an allowance for refunds based on historical refund rates, which was immaterial as of December 31, 2023 and 2022.
+We estimate and establish an allowance for refunds based on historical refund rates, which was immaterial as of December 31, 2024 and 2023.